-A SoCLib CABA component XXX is generally described as a class derived from the 'soclib::caba ::BaseModule' class.
+A SoCLib CABA simulation model for an hardware component XXX is generally described as a class derived from the soclib::caba::BaseModule class.

 At least two files are associated to each hardware component:

 - XXX. h describes the component interface, internal registers, and structural parameters. - XXX.cc contains the code of the methods associated to this component.